Do´s and Don’ts in a Host Family

 Are you going to stay in a host family during your time in Dublin and don’t really know how to behave there or what are important things to remember?
 Well, because of this we made a list for you of Do´s and Don´ts in a host family.

 Communicate with your host family: Communication is key, so don’t hesitate to ask for anything and talk about your day when you’re having dinner together.
-Try to find something out about your host family, how they life, how they life the Irish culture and so on.
-Also introduce yourself, for example tell them what your hobbies are and if you’re unhappy with something talk to your host family first and try to solve the problem together.
+Try to find something out about your host family.
+Such as how they live, their Irish culture and so on.
+Also introduce yourself.
+For example, tell them what your hobbies.
+If you’re unhappy with something, talk to your host family first and try to solve the problem together.
 They will be happy to help you or just to have a nice chat with you.

-- Watch your loudness: If your host parents already went to bed, don´t play music as loud as you would be in a disco.
-Also pay attention if you’re coming home late that you don’t wake them up.
+- Keep the noise down: If your host parents already went to bed, don´t play music as loud as you would be in a disco.
+Also, pay attention if you’re coming home late that you don’t wake them up.